 This graph shows annual mean temperature (magenta) and the number of thermometers taking part (dark blue).
-Thermometers were sparse before the Industrial Revolution (1850) but gradually rose in numbers, mainly in industrialised nations.
+Thermometers were sparse before the Industrial Revolution (1850) but gradually rose in numbers, mainly in industrialised nations (Northern Hemisphere).
 After 1980 most were deselected in favour of automated thermometers.
 Note how temperatures jumped, first when thermometer numbers jumped up, and again when they dropped down.

 is a detailed view of average temperature and thermometer numbers after

 1950.
 Note how average temperature suddenly began to look like a hockey